 The founding of the school

 The school was founded by Konstantinos G. Kavalieratos (1856-1924).
-Mr. Kavalieratos, who originated from the island of Kefallonia, was appointed in 1881 by the Greek state to found the Greek Demotic School in Thessalia, which had recently become part of Greece.
-Having completed his service, Mr. Kavalieratos was inspired to start a «School for Greek Students» in Athens.
+K. Kavalieratos, who originated from the island of Kefallonia, was appointed in 1881 by the Greek state to found the Greek Demotic School in Thessalia, which had recently become part of Greece.
+Having completed his service, K. Kavalieratos was inspired to start a «School for Greek Students» in Athens.
 Thus, in 1908, Ionios School was founded.
 Initially it was housed in a small building on the corner of Solomou and Kanigos Street.
 In 1912, it was transferred to two buildings in Akadimias Square, on Zoodochou Pigis and Harilaou Trikoupi streets, where it remained for 50 years.